FlavScents AInsights Entry for Ethylene Brassylate (CAS: 105-95-3)

 8. Practical Insights for Formulators

-Ethylene brassylate is valued for its ability to impart a long-lasting muskiness to fragrance compositions.
-It synergizes well with floral and woody notes, enhancing the overall complexity and depth of the fragrance.
-Formulators should be cautious of overuse, as its intense muskiness can dominate other notes.
-It is often under-utilized in flavor applications, where its subtle muskiness can add a unique dimension to sweet profiles.
+Ethylene brassylate is prized for its ability to impart a long-lasting muskiness to fragrance compositions.
+It synergizes well with other musks and floral notes, enhancing the overall depth and warmth of a scent.
+Formulators should be cautious of overuse, as its potent muskiness can dominate a fragrance if not balanced properly.

 Citation hooks: FlavScents; industry practice